EdJoPaTo/website-stalker-example/com/repebble/watch.md

 $225

-Some colors in stock - ships immediately
+In stock - ships within 48 hours

 I want one!